 Another wonderful herb that finds frequent mention in classic Chinese medicine texts for its many wonderful healing properties is Bai Shao, more commonly known as the White Peony Root.
 Scientifically called Paeonia lactiflora Pall, it belongs to the Paeoniaceae family of flowering plants.
 The “root” section of the peony is highly regarded by herbalists and Traditional Chinese Medicine practitioners for its emotional stabilizing and mental focus benefits (among other benefits, including helping promote one’s immune system).
-We loved it because it, along with the other herbs in our Emotional Balance product, make us feel good.
+We loved it because along with the other herbs in our Emotional Balance product, it makes us feel good.

 Origin, Flavor, and Uses